m4s0/GocardlessEnterpriseBundle/README.md

 Integration of the Gocardless enterprise library into Symfony2.

-You will need to create a parameter called gocardless_enterprise with your gocardless configuration:
+1. Create a parameter called gocardless_enterprise with your gocardless configuration:
 ```
 gocardless_enterprise:
     baseUrl: 'https://api.gocardless.com/'